AU-COBRA/ConCert/README.md

 The [execution](execution/) folder contains the formalization of the smart contract execution layer, which allows reasoning about interacting contracts.

-The [extraction](extraction/) folder contains a printing procedure for the deep embedding into the Liquidity syntax.
-For extraction using MetaCoq's **certified erasure** see the [extract-cert](https://github.com/AU-COBRA/ConCert/tree/extract-cert) branch (requires [MetaCoq's fork](https://github.com/annenkov/template-coq/tree/coq-8.11-erase-annotated) to compile).
+The [extraction](extraction/) folder contains two versions of extraction.
+The first one is a printing procedure from the deep embedding into the Liquidity syntax.
+The second one is based on MetaCoq's **certified erasure**.

 ## Notes for developers